rks101/eglinux/README.md

 ```

 To search history recursively:
-Press Ctrl+r and type a few characters to search history, and then use tab to get that command:
+Press Ctrl+r and type a few characters to search history, and then use tab to get that command.
+If there are multiple matches using Ctrl+r, they are in a circular list, so keep typing Ctrl+r to go to the previous entries.

 ```
 (reverse-i-search)`ssh': ssh -i rps.pem ubuntu@10.10.120.120      <== press ctrl+r and then typed ssh
 ```